 Building Canada’s Digital Generation

 Cybera and the Pacific Institute for Mathematical Sciences (PIMS) are participating in the new national CanCode program.
-This two-year program supports initiatives that aid coding and digital skills development among Canadian youth, from kindergarten to grade 12 (K-12).
+This two-year program supports initiatives that aid coding and digital skills development among Canadian youth, from grade 5-12.

 Cybera and PIMS will trial new tools and frameworks that help teachers bring computational thinking into their math, science, social sciences, and humanities courses — giving students the analytical skills needed to comprehend the digital world.